 An example of typical wooden hoarding.

 Echo Barriers, on the other hand, are capable of absorbing up to 100% of noise across some frequencies, removing that noise from the environment completely.
-Ironically, they are also much lighter and designed with ergonomics in mind, making them far more portable.
+They are also much lighter and designed with ease and of use in mind, making them far more portable, reusable, and ultimately more cost effective.

 Let’s take a closer look at the performance of typical hoarding materials and Echo Barrier.